apache/spark/docs/ml-collaborative-filtering.md

 or the number of ratings the product received in updating product factors.
 This approach is named "ALS-WR" and discussed in the paper "[Large-Scale Parallel Collaborative Filtering for the Netflix Prize](http://dx.doi.org/10.1007/978-3-540-68880-8_32)".
-It makes `regParam` less dependent on the scale of the dataset.
-So we can apply the best parameter learned from a sampled subset to the full dataset and expect similar performance.
+It makes `regParam` less dependent on the scale of the dataset, so we can apply the best parameter learned from a sampled subset to the full dataset and expect similar performance.

 ## Examples